Is Squarespace Good for SEO?

 Squarespace SEO performance varies by template.
 Some templates load faster, use cleaner code, and produce better Core Web Vitals scores than others.
 The best Squarespace templates for SEO share a few traits:

 For most blog-led businesses, the strongest SEO performance comes from picking a clean editorial template and customizing it through Site Styles rather than choosing a flashy template and trying to strip it back.
-The template is the starting point - content depth and internal linking decide the ranking.
+The template is the starting point, content depth and internal linking decide the ranking.
+Our guide to the best Squarespace SEO templates reviews the top ten options, Jasper, Native, Skye, Avenue, and more, with performance comparisons.

 Backlink Building